jjjohnywaffles/resume-ai/README.md

 ## How It Works
 - Upload your resume (PDF format)
 - Paste the job description text
+- Add the job title and company name
 - The system will:
--   Parse and format the resume content
+  -   Parse and format the resume content into json
--   Analyze the job description
+  -   Analyze the job description and returns key content in json
   -   Compare both using AI
   -   Generate a compatibility score (1-100) and explanation for the score
   -   Store all results in MongoDB
   - View and manage previous analyses through the MongoDB